faulken32/testSainsBury/README.md

 use your favorite IDE not executable jar

 to build application use maven install
+run with ide or with maven
-to run test run the test file
+to run test -> run the test file